-For DDL operations on tables and indexes
+For DDL operations on tables and indexes (

-DROP statements), the most significant
+DROPstatements), the most significant aspect for

 InnoDBtables is that creating and dropping secondary indexes is much faster in MySQL 5.5 and higher, than in earlier versions.
 See Section 14.16, “InnoDB Fast Index Creation” for details.

 “Fast index creation” makes it faster in some cases to drop an index before loading data into a table, then re-create the index after loading the data.

-TRUNCATE TABLE to empty a
+TRUNCATE TABLEto empty a table, not

-constraints can make a
+DELETE FROM.
+Foreign key constraints can make a

-work like a regular
+TRUNCATEstatement work like a regular

 DELETEstatement, in which case a sequence of commands like

-CREATE TABLE might be
+CREATE TABLEmight be fastest.

 Because the primary key is integral to the storage layout of each